 - Business Travel Accident Insurance,

 - Financial Planning Education,

 - Fitness/Wellness Program and Services,

 - Home and Auto Program,

 - Paid Time Off Vacation, Sick Time and Holidays,

-- · Service Awards,
+- Service Awards,

-- · Travel Well,
+- Travel Well,

 - Critical Illness Insurance, and

 - Company-paid premiums for provincial health insurance (where applicable).

-For more information about any of these plans or services, go to "Other Information - Other Programs" on the FLEX 2008 Benefits Site on Services@Work or call HR Shared Services toll-free at 1-800-676-4636, or at ESN 355-9351.
-You may also contact HR Shared Services via external e-mail at hrssna@nortel.com or internal e-mail at HRSharedServices, NA.
+For more information about any of these plans or services, go to "Other Information - Other Programs" on the Health N-Site or call HR Shared Services toll-free at 1-800-676-4636, or at ESN 355-9351.
+You may also contact HR Shared Services via external e-mail at HRSharedServices, NA.